Ezekiel is a 2018 Queen’s Young Leader Award Recipient, and a champion for improving mental health and wellbeing amongst rangatahi and Māori men.

 Glen believes that a more ethical and sustainable model for dairy farming is possible, and will share the challenges he’s faced trying to change the industry.

-Merenia is Co-founder and Strategic Director of Manama Ah.
-She is passionate about bridging the racial divide and fragmentation in our society.
+Merenia is Co-founder and Strategic Director of Manawa Ahi.
+She is passionate about building relationships for change.